-(a) using existing charge rates and growth consistent with that used for pricing purposes.
+- (a) using existing charge rates and growth consistent with that used for pricing purposes.
 Stakeholders noted that any errors in OESR growth projections do not materially affect the revenue forecasts from fixed and volumetric water charges as there is a large component of existing connections and usage.
-However, as revenues from contributions are solely derived from growth, any errors can materially affect forecasts of contributions revenue;
+However, as revenues from contributions are solely derived from growth, any errors can materially affect forecasts of contributions revenue; - (b) using existing charge rates and drawing on building approvals as a leading indicator of growth.
+This was the QUU method for forecasting revenues for Brisbane in 2011-12.

-&lt;sup>17 These factors include population growth, the availability of land and subsidies for development, general economic activity, employment growth, interest rates and consumer confidence, and the triggers for payment of contributions.
+&lt;sup>20 These factors include population growth, the availability of land and subsidies for development, general economic activity, employment growth, interest rates and consumer confidence, and the triggers for payment of contributions.